jocelinoFG017/linux-essentials/files/ownership_and_permissions.md

 ex: chmod 754 abc.txt

-The umask command is a feature that is used to determine default permissions that are set when a file or directory is created.
+The **umask** command is a feature that is used to determine default permissions that are set when a file or directory is created.

 The umask command can be used to display the current umask value:

+.../